SamuelWhitton/natural-daina/README.md

     ~ newBar *{}
 }
 ```
-Constructor invocations and instance assignments can only appear in the most base level scope of a constructor method.
+Constructor invocations and instance assignments can only appear in the most base level scope of a constructor method, and they can never appear in any other methods.
 [See scope.](#scope) The scope requirement is demonstrated in the following example where every statement of **fooConstructor1** and **fooConstructor2** is placed inside a [statement group](#compound-expressions-and-statements).
 ```
 [Foo :[BaseClass1] :[BaseClass2]] (Bar, BaseClass1, BaseClass2)
     [Bar] instanceObject1